Xandebrabe/events-platform-icp/README.md

-# events-platform-icp
+# meet-platform-icp

-A events platform develop for icp
+Meet is a platform developed for icp hackaton